 Effectively, deferring the ccNSO Council and membership decision-making on the proposed retirement policy, may have an adverse effect.
 Waiting on completion of the proposals of the review mechanism may risk that both ccNSO Council and membership lose track of the proposals.
-In addition, some members may lose interest in the effort, with the risk of losing the required engagement in the decision-making process12.
+In addition, some members may lose interest in the effort, with the risk of losing the required engagement in the decision-making process.

-After extensive consultation of the ccNSO membership and broader ccTLD community and other stakeholders, during ICANN69 and a public consultation from 3 March 2021 until 14 April 2021, the ccNSO Council decided on 4 June 202113: To expedite the ccNSO decision-making on the proposed recommended policy for the Retirement of ccTLDs, Part 1 of the third (3rd) ccNSO
+After extensive consultation of the ccNSO membership and broader ccTLD community and other stakeholders, during ICANN69 and a public consultation from 3 March 2021 until 14 April 2021, the ccNSO Council decided on 4 June 2021: To expedite the ccNSO decision-making on the proposed recommended policy for the Retirement of ccTLDs, Part 1 of the third (3rd) ccNSO Policy Development Process (ccPDP3) on the Retirement of ccTLDs shall be further treated separately and independently from Part 2 of ccPDP3 on developing a Review Mechanism and now follow the steps required under ICANN Bylaws Annex B, starting with section 9.c.
+Part 2 of ccPDP3, on review mechanism will continue according to the timeline and Annex B of the ICANN Bylaws.

-12 According to Annex B section 13, at least 50% of the ccNSO membership (which 87 out of 172 ccNSO members in February 2021) need to cast a vote to meet the required quorum.
-13 https://ccnso.icann.org/en/about/council/decisions-resolutions/2021
+&lt;sup>13 According to Annex B section 13, at least 50% of the ccNSO membership (which 87 out of 172 ccNSO members in February 2021) need to cast a vote to meet the required quorum. https://ccnso.icann.org/en/about/council/decisions-resolutions/2021 ccNSO PDP3 Retirement Working Group Final paper February 2021